dreamcatcher-tech/network/Inbox/2024-06-07 2140 helpdocs with disputes.md

 Need summarizers of the sessions of these bots, and the surfacing of new questions.

 Make a negotiation tool that lets people agree on little pieces and priorities together before voting.
+So the bot stores the stance of different people, and looks to isolate the dispute out to a single focused resolution to put to a vote contest.

-Be able to put in messages from other people
+Be able to put in messages from other people, where multiple people can converse on a topic.

 Bots should have reference to material that it provided as answers.
 Ultimately there should be a reference document that the bot provides its answers from.